Marked for removal by Buckhead luxury home plan, a tree gets a rescue display - Reporter Newspapers

 “Also, as an Atlanta native, I am constantly reminded how important the tree canopy is to Atlanta when I fly back to Atlanta after a trip away,” Donnelly added.
 “In an urban redevelopment like Delmont, it is not possible to save a lot of existing trees so our goal is to plant new, large-caliper trees that will very shortly create the green canopy that is so important to Atlanta.”

-Photos of the tree-saving display were taken and circulated by Nellyn Van Os, a current Delmont Townhomes resident who refused to sell to the developers and, in an extraordinary deal, got AIS to buy her unit, forcing its entire building to be spared from demolition.
+Photos of the tree-saving display were taken and circulated by Nellyn Van Os, a current Delmont Townhomes resident who refused to sell to the developers and, in an extraordinary deal, accepted an offer from AIS to buy her unit, forcing its entire building to be spared from demolition.
 Van Os says it’s “very conflicting behavior” for the City and the developer to advocate for protecting neighborhood character and the tree canopy while moving forward with such a project.
 In a text to the local historical society, she said, “This beautiful tree has witnessed a lot of Buckhead history, as has the [existing] development.”

 Meanwhile, Hedgewood Homes recently filed a plan for another higher-density redevelopment a stone’s throw away at 77, 81 and 87 Sheridan.
 Those properties currently have apartment buildings and some large trees as well.

-Note: Update: This story has been updated to clarify that Van Os accepted AIS’s offer for her townhome and did not seek that deal.